 Love feeling cozy?
 Check out this list of 13 Ways to Bring Hygge to Your Classroom.

-If these ideas inspired you, join the WeAreTeachers Chat group on Facebook and come talk with the very teachers who suggested them!
+If these ideas inspired you, join our WeAreTeachers HELPLINE group and come talk with the very teachers who suggested them!